-Microwave
+Microwave .

-- ONLY Middle School students have access to a microwave to warm up their food. - Middle School students may not warm up for a non-middle school student. - Teachers may NOT warm a student's food, drink, or other edible items. - Students must adhere to the microwave use guidelines as established by the school.
+- ONLY Middle School students have access to a microwave to warm up their food. - Middle School students may not warm up for a non-middle school student. - Teachers may NOT warm a student's food, drink, or other edible items.